Abd Allah al-Mahdi Billah: Purge of Abu Abdallah al-Shi'i

-Nevertheless, many of the very men who had brought him to power held dearly to their beliefs, for which they had sacrificed so much, and were to be disappointed by the reality of al-Mahdi's rule.
+The first serious challenge to the new regime arose within the ranks of the very men who had brought it to power, the Kutama chieftains.
 The prophetic traditions about the mahdi, while diffuse, had insisted that his coming would be heralded by celestial signs and portents, that he would be a young man of exceptional beauty, and that he would rapidly and miraculously lead his armies to victory.
-Al-Mahdi, a 35-year old former merchant accustomed to an easy life, wine, and rich clothing, not only did not match these expectations, but his luxurious lifestyle clashed with the austerity propagated by Abu Abdallah and hitherto followed by the Kutama.
-Even Abu Abdallah criticized his master, accusing him of corrupting the Kutama with power, money and luxury and gifts.
+Not only did al-Mahdi, a 35-year old former merchant accustomed to an easy life, wine, and rich clothing, not match these expectations, but his luxurious lifestyle clashed with the austere doctrines propagated by Abu Abdallah al-Shi'i and hitherto followed by the Kutama.
+Even Abu Abdallah criticised his master, accusing him of corrupting the Kutama with power, money and luxury and gifts.
+At the same time, while al-Mahdi reaped the fruits of their sacrifices, the Kutama chieftains saw themselves excluded from the administration, which was staffed with non-Kutama officials, and even with high-ranking members of the Aghlabid government that they had fought against.

+As a result, Abu Abdallah became disillusioned with his master.
+As historian Najam Haider writes, this was a "failure of expectations", as al-Mahdi "did not live up to [Abu Abdallah's] vision of a divinely appointed and inerrant figure".
 An immediate conflict was averted as Abu Abdallah was called to lead an army west in July 910.
 During the previous months, Sijilmasa had been lost to the Midrarids, Tahert was once more closely besieged by the Zenata, and an uprising broke out among the Kutama, led by a certain Baban.
 The latter was quickly subdued by loyalist Kutama, and Abu Abdallah managed to defeat the Zenata near Tubna, relieving Tahert and even reaching the Mediterranean coast at Ténès.
 He then campaigned against the Zenata and Sadina tribes in modern central Algeria, before returning to Raqqada in the winter of 910/11.